Jordy3D/Taskplay/README.md

 It is currently targeting .NET Framework 2.0 so it should be compatible with most Windows versions.

+## Notes
+The program currently always starts with the Play/Pause icon on the "Click to Play" state.
+If your media is already playing when you run the program, it may not function as you expect.

 ## Todo (eventually)
 - Scroll over buttons to change volume (currently on Middle-Click actions)
 - Media play state detection